Community health worker program director

 Massachusetts General Hospital did a study of a program that matched community health workers with clinically complex patients, and they reduced readmissions nearly 50%.

 CHW programs offer a big return on investment, partly because they are designed to use resources that are already there.
 Thus, they don’t require new equipment, programs, staff (aside from themselves), or infrastructure.
+This makes it easier on your budget.
 Most CHW programs are there simply to provide better access to what you’re already doing.
 This in itself is enough to secure ongoing funding for programs that provide more widespread benefits.

 Are you considering starting a Community Health Worker program?